-Nearly 400,000...this is the amount of African slaves that arrived in North America between 1525 and 1866 in the slave trade.
+Nearly 400,000...this is the number of African slaves that arrived in North America between 1525 and 1866 in the slave trade.
 According to the Trans-Atlantic Slave Trade Database, 12.5 million Africans were shipped and 10.7 million survived the treacherous journey.
 I am a descendant of enslaved Africans myself.
-My DNA proves the story as an African-American, African blood still runs healthily through my veins from various parts of Africa, mostly from Benin & Togo.
+My DNA proves the story as an African American, African blood runs healthily through my veins from various parts of Africa, mostly from Nigeria and Benin.

-I grew up in an interracial home after my mother remarried my stepfather who was a white Polish-American.
-I often joke about how my home cooked dinners were sometimes greens and cornbread, but many times pierogies and other Polish foods surrounded the table.
-Although I find it odd that reparations never came up during dinnertime, I believe my stepfather (at the time) may have been in much favor as he was extremely familiar with the African American struggle to achieve in society.
+I grew up in an interracial home after my mother remarried my stepfather who was a white Polish American.
+I often joke about how my home cooked dinners were sometimes greens and cornbread, but many times pierogies and Polish dogs.
+Although I find it odd that reparations never came up during dinnertime, I believe my stepfather may have been in much favor as he was extremely familiar with the African American struggle in America.

 I conclude, it is not only irresponsible to disagree with reparations, but unpatriotic and un-American.
-There exists a foundation of racism in this country that has allowed segregation to reach into every aspect of American life creating inequities that make it impossible for African-Americans to financially advance collectively even when they have education.
-The evidence is overwhelming.
-The playing field must be leveled.
-The only thing that remains encouraging is how much African-Americans have accomplished in this country without very little advantage at all.
-Therefore, as the future U.S. Senator of Indiana, I intend to work with my colleagues in Congress and experts on the following:
+There exists a foundation of racism in this country that has allowed segregation to reach into every aspect of American life creating inequities that make it impossible for African Americans to financially advance collectively even when they have education and job experience.
+America must right this exceptional wrong.

-Introducing legislation which addresses the generational wealth gap created by the conditions and longevity of slavery and the Jim Crow Era which will not be ruinously expensive, but quite the opposite, healthy and beneficial for the U.S. economy
+Introducing legislation which finally acknowledges the need for reparations and addresses the generational wealth gap created by the harsh conditions and longevity of slavery and the Jim Crow Era

 Introducing legislation which addresses what other groups may be added to the benefit of reparations and for what reasons

-Introducing legislation and supporting programs and agencies which will provide review and investigation into any possibly stolen property from freed African-Americans in the United States for the purpose of complete restoration
+Introducing legislation and supporting programs and agencies which will provide research, review, and investigation into stolen property from African Americans in the United States for the purposes of reparations